Topps Comics: The Kirbyverse

-The "Kirbyverse" comics, launched simultaneously with April 1993 cover-dates, stemmed from character designs and story concepts that the prolific Kirby, at this very late point in his life, had in his files of unrealized projects and preliminary sketches (some for Pacific Comics, which went defunct in the 1980s).
-Topps licensed them for an eight-title, interrelated mythos based around what became Jack Kirby's Secret City Saga.
+The "Kirbyverse" comics, launched simultaneously with April 1993 cover dates, stemmed from character designs and story concepts that the prolific Kirby, at this very late point in his life, had in his files of unrealized projects and preliminary sketches (some for Pacific Comics, which closed down in 1985).
+Topps licensed them for an eight-title interrelated mythos based around what became Jack Kirby's Secret City Saga.
 That flagship title was written by former Marvel Comics editor-in-chief Roy Thomas, with an issue #0 prequel drawn by artist Walt Simonson and the remainder of the series by Spider-Man co-creator Steve Ditko.

 Kirby himself wrote and drew eight pages of the Satan's Six premiere, interlaced with story pages by writer Tony Isabella, penciler John Cleary and inker Armando Gil.
 Kirby's contribution may have been drawn in the 1970s, as one historian wrote: "The 1970s was the flowering of Jack's interest in the paranormal.
 Freed from the restraints of more conservative collaborators, Jack delved into these themes with gusto. ...
 [He] developed 'Satan's Six' around this time, although it didn't see the light of day until the Topps Kirbyverse campaign in the 1990s".
-As well, the covers of the Bombast, Captain Glory, and NightGlider one-shot comics noted below were built around preexisting Kirby character designs.
+As well, the covers of the Bombast, Captain Glory, and NightGlider one-shots noted below were built around pre-existing Kirby character designs.

 Along with Secret City Saga and Satan's Six, the Kirbyverse titles were: